vmware-tanzu/service-installer-for-vmware-tanzu/docs/product/v1.5.1-1.1/vSphere - Backed by VDS/TKGm/TKOonVsphereVDStkg.md

 - DNS Name resolution for NSX Advanced Load Balancer Controller.

-- You have installed VMware Service Installer for VMware Tanzu.
+- You have installed Service Installer for VMware Tanzu.

-   For information on how to download and deploy VMware Service Installer for VMware Tanzu, see [Service Installer for VMware Tanzu](./DeployServiceInstaller.md).
+   For information on how to download and deploy Service Installer for VMware Tanzu, see [Service Installer for VMware Tanzu](../../index.md).

 ## Ports for Tanzu for Kubernetes Operations Deployment